PranjalSh-10/Stimulus/README.md

 ```bash
 cd Stimulus
 ```
+3. Configure Firebase:

+* Create a new project on Firebase Console
+* In your local project, open resources/firebase-config.js
+* Replace the placeholder configuration with your own Firebase project credentials:

-3. Install dependencies
+4. Install dependencies
 ```bash
 npm install
 ```

-4. Run the app
+5. Run the app
 ```bash
 npm start
 ```